Logo Blue Finalse

 });

-object.
+To send money with FPay, we need to use either a Transfer object or aQuasiTransfer object.
 The first object allows you to send money directly from your wallet to your user's account, while the second allows you to invite your users to choose to receive you money to the mobile money provider of their choice.

-object, which assumes that we know in advance the provider to which we wish to transfer money. transfer money.
+For the rest of this example, we'll concentrate on the Transfer object, which assumes that we know in advance the provider to which we wish to transfer money. transfer money.

 Here are a few examples